-The Manchester Log-end Dartboard is still played upon in some part of Manchester today, however, there seems only one person still making them, Dave Mealey.
-I guess others may have taken up the baton since this picture was taken.
-However, Dave has said he makes up to 400 dartboards per year and all by hand.
-The dartboard itself has a unique numbering system and is quite different from the standard ‘clock’ / ‘London’ dartboard most of us have played on and we see on TV.
-Although there are still 20 segments numbered 1-20 with a inner and outer bullseye, plus a double ring, the order of the numbers are totally different from any other dartboard.
+When I had the pleasure of speaking to David, he informed me he made up to 400 dartboards annually, all by hand.
+The dartboard has a unique numbering system and is quite different from the standard 'clock' / 'London' dartboard most of us have played on and seen on TV.
+Although there are still 20 segments numbered 1-20 with an inner and outer bullseye, plus a double ring, the order of the numbers is different from any other dartboard.

 Besides the inner and outer bullseye the only number that features in the same place as a standard ‘Clock’ dartboard is ‘19’.
 The order going from centre top clockwise is as follows: